Article

 Denis Daus

-Denis Daus is Project Coordinator and Research Facilitator, currently coordinating an international and interdisciplinary research project at the University of Duisburg-Essen, Germany, focusing on innovations through circular supply chains and sustainable development in the Mediterranean region.
-Through exchange programs at Chiang Mai University, Thailand, and the Milwaukee School of Engineering, USA, Mr. Daus enriched his understanding of… Read More
+Denis Daus is Project Coordinator and Research Facilitator at the University of Duisburg-Essen, Germany where he is currently coordinating an international and interdisciplinary research project focusing on innovations through circular supply chains and sustainable development in the Mediterranean region.
+Through exchange programs at Chiang Mai University, Thailand, and the Milwaukee School of Engineering, Mr. Daus enriched his understanding of… Read More

 Lara Johannsdottir